 Historically the area was once the County seat for Alameda County, had the largest sugar beet refinery in the US, was one of the larger ports for supplying agricultural products to San Francisco, supplied the drinking water for Oakland via artesian wells, had a thriving Chinatown, was home to a large iron works, and was covered in flowers (carnations/roses/gladiolas).

-In June, the Alvarado Historic District Merchants Association (AHDMA) was officially launched and is now a registered non-profit organization.
+On June 12, 2014 the Alvarado Historic District Merchants Association (AHDMA) was officially launched and is now a registered non-profit organization.
 Property owners, residents, merchants, non-profit groups, City staff and others worked together to create a group that can better focus on the needs of the area by preserving its historic flavor, promoting its current usage, and helping plan the future to make it more successful.